mimoduo/raven/README.md

 gulp
 ```

-*If you're successful*, you're ready to build with Raven XD
+Afterwards, Raven will spin up a live reload server and begin to watch for any changes.
+At this point, you're either ready to dive right in (especially for those familiar with Pelican) or take a peak into the raven doc.

 ## Contributions